 - Fan-aided models, which are recommended for larger rooms due to their ability to distribute heat more evenly.

-What is a Radiant Heater?
+What is an Infrared Heater?

-Radiant heaters work on a different principle.
+Infrared heaters work on a different principle.
 They emit infrared radiation that directly heats objects and people in its path.
 Instead of warming the air, they provide direct, focused heat.
 This means they can provide warmth faster, especially in a direct line of sight.

 Common types include: